Kingdom (South Korean TV series): Reception

-On Rotten Tomatoes, the second season reported a 100% rating based on 8 reviews.
+On Rotten Tomatoes, the second season reported a 100% rating based on 10 reviews.

-In a positive review of the second season, Jorge Loser from Espinof wrote that, "Kingdom avoids unnecessary fillers in the story, and leaves a consistency in its spine that makes it worthy."
+Jorge Loser from Espinof wrote that, "Kingdom avoids unnecessary fillers in the story, and leaves a consistency in its spine that makes it worthy."
 Sol Harris from Starburst praised the second season, stating that it is "a true roller-coaster of a thrill-ride, balancing nail-biting zombie carnage with the sword-based military action of countless samurai movies with a handful of darkly comedic moments that would make Sam Raimi proud."
 Kevin Lever of Tell-Tale TV gave the second season a very positive review, writing: "the most important thing about Kingdom remains absolutely, undeniably riveting.
 The political intrigue is certainly exciting when the outbreak is its backdrop, the future of the country at risk when leadership is most needed."
 He said further that the season, "continues the greatness of the first season and delivers a satisfying, bloody good time."
 Rafael Motamayor from GameSpot recommended the second season in his review by highlighting that, "Not to be outdone by Game of Thrones, Kingdom also serves as an intriguing courtroom thriller", further praising the narrative, by adding that it "doubles down on the viral aspect of the zombie outbreak, exploring its natural origin, how it spreads, and most frighteningly, how it evolves."

 The New York Times named Kingdom one of "The Best International Shows of 2020."
 Following Netflix's reporting on the considerable success that Kingdom obtained globally after it was made available to stream on their platform service, Eun-hee stated in response that "I could never have imagined the popularity [Kingdom got].
 I did my best to make it as Korean as possible because I wanted people to see it and become more curious about Korea."

 Release

 On December 17, 2018, the official trailer for the series was released.
 On January 25, 2019, the first season of the series, consisting of six episodes, was released for streaming on Netflix.
 The second season, also consisting of six episodes, was released on March 13, 2020.
 A special 92-minute episode, titled "Kingdom: Ashin of the North", was released on July 23, 2021.
-A second special episode on the Crown Prince is reported to be in the works and scheduled for release in 2023.